CHINGHSIN1991/catalyst/README.md

 ## Future Features
 - Feature to hide link organizer icon
+- Feature to grab and sort lists in each panel (such as shortcut, to-do, inspiration notes) by React DnD
 - Notification or sign when adding new background to collection
 - Chrome's "socket" like feature to communicate with different tabs and scripts
 - Calendar events edit feature